-- The prime concern of the British Columbia Building Code is the safety of people in and around the building, as opposed to protection of the mechanical systems and equipment. - The nature of the accommodation will vary with the type of movement being considered, taking into account particularly how often the movement is likely to be encountered over the life of the building.
+- The prime concern of the Building By-law is the safety of people in and around the building, as opposed to protection of the mechanical systems and equipment. - The nature of the accommodation will vary with the type of movement being considered, taking into account particularly how often the movement is likely to be encountered over the life of the building.